 Managing Tools in the Toolbox

-The Toolbox is a collection of diagnostic, troubleshooting, and recovery tools that are installed with Exchange.
+The Toolbox is a collection of diagnostic, troubleshooting, and recovery tools installed with Microsoft Exchange.
 The tools available in the Toolbox work center are divided into two categories:

-- Independent tools Independent tools, such as the Best Practices Analyzer, are not integrated with the EMC and function as separate executable files when run from the Toolbox.
+Independent tools Independent tools, such as the Exchange Best Practices Analyzer, aren't integrated with the EMC and function as separate executable files when run from the Toolbox.
 These tools have their own Help file content.
 For more information about how to use the tools, refer to the Help file for each tool.

-When you click the Toolbox node, the following tools are displayed in the result pane.
-You can open the tool by double-clicking the tool name or by clicking Open Tool from the action pane or from the right-click menu.
+When you click the Toolbox node from the Microsoft Exchange On-Premises node, all the tools discussed in this topic are displayed in the result pane.
+You can open the tool by double-clicking the tool name, by clicking Open Tool from the action pane, or from the right-click menu.